 When is Debit a Better Choice than Credit?

 “Credit or debit?”
 You’ve likely been asked that hundreds of times at the register.
 Do you know which one you should be choosing, though?
-Let’s talk about X times when it’s smarter to choose debit over credit.
+Let’s talk about when it’s smarter to choose debit over credit.

 When to Choose Credit